geraldbryan/Time-Management-Project/README.md

 # Time Management Indicator

-**Time management indicator** is an app that are created with R and have the purpose to help poeple out there to make the best of their time.
+**Time management indicator** is an app created with R and can help people to make the best of their time.
 It already deployed on shiny app https://gerald.shinyapps.io/Time-Management-Indicator/, check it out and hope it will help you to improve your time management :)

 ## Table of Contents
 [1.
 Introduction](#Intro)